zchen54/vscode-ts-ext-demo/README.md

-# vscode-ts-ext-demo README
+# drome-support README

-This is the README for extension "vscode-ts-ext-demo".
+This is the README for extension "drome-support".

 ## Publisher